-ONEPLACE[®] SYSTEMS MONITOR PANEL
+SYSTEMS MONITOR PANEL

-The OnePlace Systems Monitor Panel provides a convenient, central location for checking the condition of all utility systems in your coach.
+The Systems Monitor Panel provides a convenient central location for checking the condition of all utility systems in your coach.

-At the touch of a button, the monitor panel will display the fresh water and holding tank levels, propane gas tank level, plus the chassis battery and house battery condition.
-You can also turn the water pump and water heater on and off.
+At the touch of a button this panel will display the fresh water and holding tank levels, propane gas tank level, plus the house battery condition.
+You can start the generator or turn on the water pump and water heater.
+Indicator lights tell you if the water pump is on or if the water heater pilot light is out.

-Water And Holding Tank Levels
+Water and Holding Tank Levels

-Press the Tank Levels switch to show approximate levels on the LCD screen.
+Press and Hold the Levels Test switch to show approximate level on the monitor lights.